Nikoanas/Smart-House/curtains/VIEW.md

-#Home Automation:Automated Curtain controlled from smartphone including motion and light sensor
+<h1>Home Automation:Automated Curtain controlled from smartphone including motion and light sensor</h1>

-##How to use a photoresistor:
+<h2>How to use a photoresistor:</h2>

 A photoresistor or photocell is a light-controlled variable resistor.
 The resistance of a photoresistor decreases with increasing incident light intensity.
 A photoresistor can be applied in light-sensitive detector circuits, and light- and dark-activated switching circuits.
 It's also called light-dependent resistor (LDR).